 Employment Law and Probation Periods

-Australian employment laws offer clear outlines around probation periods.
+Under Australian employment law, probation periods are contractual arrangements and are not specifically defined under the Fair Work Act 2009.
 While it is up to the employer to dictate the length of the probation and the terms surrounding the probation period, there are still employment laws and employee protection that must be followed during this time.
 For example, employees are entitled to fair wages, leave entitlements and safe working conditions.

 Notice Periods During Probation

-Notice periods of contract termination differ during probation, this is dependent on the employer’s outlined contract.
+Notice periods during probation must comply with the employment contract and minimum notice obligations under the National Employment Standards (NES), unless termination is for serious misconduct.
 For instance, many employers may enforce a week’s notice of termination.
 Setting clear guidelines in the initial employment contract helps to avoid misunderstandings.

 Can a Probation Period be Extended?